ocapn/ocapn/draft-specifications/Locators.md

 parameters, otherwise emitted.

-Note that the designator permits `.` to be used within it, however the final `.` should designate the seperator  between the designator segment and the transport identifier.
+Note that the designator permits `.` to be used within it, however the final `.` should designate the separator  between the designator segment and the transport identifier.

 # Sturdyref Locator